jbuusao/problems/README.md

-# SHL Coding Assessment Problem Generation Prompt
+# JP'S SHL Coding Assessment Simulator

-Use this prompt to generate additional coding problems that match the SHL assessment style and format:
+This simulator, that was Gen AI generated, provides 20 typical SHL problems that you can try out my submitting your solutions, that are tested against baselined solutions.
+You can compare your solution against the baselined solution.
+You can also load additional problems, that would be generated using the prompt template below

 ---